bridge in verona with view of towers in the background

 Attend an opera show in the Verona Arena.

-The perfect way to admire the Verona Arena in the evening is by attending an opera show.
+The perfect way to admire the Verona Arena in the evening is by attending an opera show!

-You can do exactly that on summer weekends, from mid-June to mid-September, when the Arena serves as the stage for famous shows like the Aida, the Traviata, and the Barber of Sevilla!
+You can do exactly that on summer weekends, from mid-June to mid-September, when the Arena serves as the stage for famous shows like Aida, the Traviata, and the Barber of Sevilla!

 Day 2 of Your Verona Itinerary